 Hike a trail (or two)

 Morgan-Monroe State Forest has been featured on numerous lists of the best hiking spots in Indiana, but don’t miss other local gems like Burkhart Creek Park near Paragon,Pioneer Park in Mooresville and Jimmy Nash City Park in Martinsville.
+Be sure to check out the White River Greenway Trail at Waverly Park for a gorgeous paved trail experience along the river.
 Each offers a unique trail experience, from level and paved to natural and wild!

 Don’t settle for looking up in your backyard… get a closer look at Link Observatory and Space Science Institute!
 They fire up the large telescope under the dome (along with several others on the lawn) each month to allow the public to view the stars (moons and planets, too).